Zero-Trust Architecture with Caddy

 Zero Trust or BeyondProd approaches require authenticated and encrypted communications everywhere.
 TLS is the cryptographic protocol that powers encryption for all your technologies.

 Ah, TLS, so Caddy can do it!
-To distribute TLS certificates for the various components in our infrastrcture, we will need a PKI provider.
+To distribute TLS certificates for the various components in our infrastructure, we will need a PKI provider.
 Fortunately, Caddy comes with a PKI app that allows it to act as a certificate authority.
-Throughout this tutorial, we will build the configuration files progressively to have a grasp on how Caddy works and how to adapt this experiemnt to your needs.
+Throughout this tutorial, we will build the configuration files progressively to have a grasp on how Caddy works and how to adapt this experiment to your needs.
 This article was not written progressively as I was developing the infrastructure; rather it is developed after the fact by retracing my steps and generally avoiding mistakes I made as I was learning.

 The infrastructure developed throughout this article will have: